cyverse-archive/NotificationAgent/README.markdown

 * Endpoint: POST /system/seen

 This endpoint allows a client to specify a list of system notifications that should be marked as seen by the specified user.
+Any system notification may be marked as seen by a user, even system notifications that cannot be completely dismissed by the user.

 This endpoint accepts a `user` query parameter that tells the service which user's system notifications to return.